-- 151. I have been read the following quotation from the statement of given to the Inquiry, "my first encounter with corporal punishment was in the Preparatory School.
-ICA one of the teachers, had a reputation for giving it out with the belt and his hands.
+- 151. I have been read the following quotation from the statement of CW that he has given to the Inquiry, "my first encounter with corporal punishment was in the Preparatory School.
+CA one of the teachers, had a reputation for giving it out with the belt and his hands.
 He was scary and a bit of a bully.
 I remember he was tall with thick, tight, curly hair.
 He had a very pockmarked face and was probably in his early fifties, but it's difficult to judge an adult's age when you are a child.
 He was still teaching in the Preparatory School in the early 80's when I started teaching" - 152.
 I cannot remember anything like that at all, it's completely untrue.
-I very vaguely remember ICW I think he may have been in my class.
+I very vaguely remember ICW and I think he may have been in my class.

 - 153. The statement that I had a reputation for being a bit of a bully is completely untrue.
 Pupils and parents generally described me as being firm but kind.
 If I'd been a bully I would have had people phoning me up to talk to me about that.
 The assertion that I administered punishment with a belt is completely untrue.
 I never possessed a belt. - 154.
 At this point I must state that I always regarded it as a failure, in my teaching ability, to have to administer any type of punishment at all.
 I was of the view that all teachers should be skilled enough to maintain discipline without that sort of resort. - 155.
 I would say that although corporal punishment was allowed, I did not like to administer it and I was upset if I had to.
 On the rare occasion I did administer corporal punishment it was in my class and I used a slipper on the backside.
 As I have said I did not use or even possess a belt and I do think that excessive or continual punishment with a belt would be abuse. - 156.
 Continual misbehaviour or continual disruption of the class is the sort of thing I would administer corporal punishment for but it had to be continuous and excessive before I would resort to that sort of punishment.
 I always gave a warning.
-I would often get them to go and sit and write something out.
+I would often get them to go and sit and write something out. - 157.
+I have been read the following quotation from the statement of ^{IBZ} that he has given to the Inquiry, "The punishments were generally in front of the class.
+You knew it was serious if somebody disappeared to be beaten.
+That happened to me once when I was ten years old and in my sixth year at the junior school.
+It's the only time I could suggest something improper happened to me.
+My repeated cheekiness or failure to do my homework resulted in me being taken to be beaten up to a storeroom, by Mr ^{ICA} The room was at the back of the hall in the junior school.
+You went down a few stairs and the room did not have any windows". - 158.
+I remember that room.